aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

 ## Security considerations for dependencies

-As mentioned, even compatible upgrades can lead to harzadous effects for contracts depending on that upgraded code.
+As mentioned, even compatible upgrades can lead to hazardous effects for contracts depending on that upgraded code.
 Those effects can come simply from bugs but can be also be the result of malicious upgrades.
 For example, an upgraded dependency can suddenly make all functions